 The core image of GRUB is also a Multiboot kernel, so if you already have GRUB Legacy loaded you can load GRUB-1.98 through your old boot loader.
-To accomplish this, you will need to exit the chroot environment and re-enter it to finish the few remaining portions of the book.
+To accomplish this, you will need to exit the chroot environment now and re-enter it in the next section to finish the few remaining portions of the book.